kognise/stalker/README.md

 The browser extension is quite cursed.
 If it doesn't work, you'll have to open the dev console; the error message should explain how to set the password.

 Stalkerd is not cross-platform yet, only supports macOS.

+## Todo

+- Hot and sexy stats and graphs
+- Some way to let me know if something is breaking on the backend